 Items included in the financial statements of the Company are measured in the currency of the primary economic environment in which the Company operates (the "functional currency").
-The Directors have determined that the functional currency of the Company is Australian Dollars, as it is the currency in which the Company's capital has been raised and in which the majority of the Company's expenses are incurred, notwithstanding that the Company's investments are denominated in Sterling.
-The Directors have selected Australian Dollars as the presentational currency of the Company.
+The Directors have determined that the functional currency of the Company is Sterling, as it is the currency in which the majority of the Company's investments are denominated and capital has been raised.
+The Directors have selected Sterling as the presentational currency of the Company.

-Foreign currency assets and liabilities are translated into Australian Dollars at the rate of exchange ruling on the year end date.
-Foreign currency transactions are translated into Australian Dollars at the rate of exchange ruling on the date of the transaction.
+Foreign currency assets and liabilities are translated into Sterling at the rate of exchange ruling on the year end date.
+Foreign currency transactions are translated into Sterling at the rate of exchange ruling on the date of the transaction.
 Foreign exchange gains and losses are included in the Statement of Comprehensive Income in the period in which they arise.